History of the concept of creativity: 1600s

+1700s

 By the 18th century, the concept of creativity was appearing more often in art theory.
 It was linked with the concept of imagination, which was on all lips.
 Joseph Addison wrote that the imagination "has something in it like creation."
 Voltaire declared (1740) that "the true poet is creative."
 With both these authors, however, this was rather only a comparison of poet with creator.

 Other writers took a different view.
 Denis Diderot felt that imagination is merely "the memory of forms and contents," and "creates nothing" but only combines, magnifies or diminishes.
 It was precisely in 18th-century France, indeed, that the idea of man's creativity met with resistance.
 Charles Batteux wrote that "The human mind cannot create, strictly speaking; all its products bear the stigmata of their model; even monsters invented by an imagination unhampered by laws can only be composed of parts taken from nature."
 Luc de Clapiers, marquis de Vauvenargues (1715–47), and Étienne Bonnot de Condillac (1715–80) spoke to a similar effect.

 Their resistance to the idea of human creativity had a triple source.
 The expression, "creation," was then reserved for creation ex nihilo (from nothing), which was inaccessible to man.
 Second, creation is a mysterious act, and Enlightenment psychology did not admit of mysteries.
 Third, artists of the age were attached to their rules, and creativity seemed irreconcilable with rules.
 The latter objection was the weakest, as it was already beginning to be realized (e.g., by Houdar de la Motte, 1715) that rules ultimately are a human invention.

+1800s to today

 In the 19th century, art took its compensation for the resistance of preceding centuries against recognizing it as creativity.
 Now not only was art regarded as creativity, but it alone was.

 The art critic John Ruskin has often been referred to in the context of the transition to self-expression in the history of art education, though some scholars believe this to be a misreading.

 At the turn of the 20th century, when there began to be discussion as well of creativity in the sciences (e.g., Jan Łukasiewicz, 1878–1956) and in nature (e.g., Henri Bergson), this was generally taken as the transference, to the sciences and to nature, of concepts proper to art.

 The start of the scientific study of creativity is sometimes taken as J. P. Guilford's 1950 address to the American Psychological Association, which helped popularize the subject.